GMA Network: Competition

 The National Urban Television Audience Measurement was officially launched on October 16, 2006, to determine the television ratings and the audience share of local TV programs from urban areas in the Philippines.
 This changes the broadcast industry landscape and the manner in which the advertisers allocate their TV investments to achieve cost efficiency and maximization.
 In August 2007 audience rating data shows GMA Network maintained its lead in Mega Manila, which resulted to a 23 percent growth in its consolidated net income to ₱1.13 billion in the first half of the year from ₱915 million in the same period last year.
 GMA Network income grew by 23 percent year-on-year to ₱1.126 billion in the first six months of the year.
 Mega Manila accounts 49 percent of total TV households.
 The Mega Manila and Luzon markets combined accounts for 76 percent of the total TV households.
 It earned ₱2.3 billion in 2007.
 In 2011, GMA Network maintained the lead in the national television ratings mentioning figures from Nielsen TV Audience Measurement for January 1 to February 13, 2011.
 It had 33.2 percent audience shared based on overnight data, higher than ABS-CBN's 31.8 percent and TV5's 14.9 percent.
 It also leads in Urban Luzon, which makes up 77 percent of total television households in the Philippines.
 GMA Network posted 9.8 point lead with 36.5 points compared with the closest competitor, ABS-CBN's 26.7 points and imposing a 19.6 point lead from TV5's 16.9.
 GMA Network also sustained to beat ABS-CBN in Mega Manila, which accounts for 58 percent of television household.
 It got 37.7 percent share over ABS-CBN 25.2 percent and TV5's 17.7 percent, 20 points higher.

+Broadcast stations

+GMA operates its local television stations across 52 key areas in the Philippines, including its flagship DZBB-TV (GMA-7 Manila).
+The network has six originating stations (shaded in blue), with eleven translators (shaded in light blue).
+It had originating stations in Ilocos Sur, Batangas, Naga and Cagayan de Oro, until they were shut and shifted into relay stations or semi-satellites.